 For children we offer:

 - Gymnastic ribbons

 - Hula hoop

-Every year, in collaboration with international clown partners and companies, we devise a new show about the most critical issues we are dealing with and suffering from and we tour it around Lebanon.
-You can have more info about our Clown Tour 2017 here and watch the highlights here.
+Every year, in collaboration with international clown partners and donors, we devise a new show about the most critical issues we are dealing with and suffering from and tour it around Lebanon.

 Our performances change people’s lives, by letting them

 - Cope with social challenges through laughter and fun